hanhanwu/Hanhan_Break_the_Limits/Bank_Fantasy/Golden_Bridge/ReadMe.md

 * Using graph DB for real time recommendation.
   * After a user just bought certain items, based on geo and purchased products, recommend other items and the nearby store.
 * Explore more advanced recommendation algorithms
+  * [A hybrid method idea][26]
+    * This idea is very simple but has provided some inspiration.
+Besides using collaborative filtering, it's using other machine learning models for similarity score, such as KNN.
+In fact, in my code I'm already using distance methods for similarity score.
+The idea here has further broaden the future approaches a bit
 * Client segmentation with more detailed info